EpsiPository/TexTran/README.md

 TexTran is a project that contains `T4 templates` to generate classes from simple definitions.
 I started this project to discover what `T4` has to offer and how I can use this in future projects.

-## Technologies
+## Frameworks

 - .NET Core 2.2
-- Entity Framework Core 2 + FluentAPI
+- Entity Framework Core 2
-- AutoT4 1.2.2
+- AutoT4 1.2.2  (VS2017 only)

 ## Usage

-Define classes in the definition files, and build the solution.
+Define classes in the definition files, and build the solution (VS2017 only).
+For Visual Studio 2019 choose `Build - Transform All T4 Templates`.
-If you want to use the `.tt` files in your project, adjust the `TransformSetup.tt` file to your needs.

 ### Entity example